dhambure98/BestFit_Algorithm-using-Java/README.md

 ## Requirements
 - Java 8 or higher.
-- Frontend built using Java Swing.
+- GUI using Java Swing.

 ## Usage
 1. Clone the repository: